-In the world in which we live there is much discrimination, of many different types.
-Discrimination occurs when someone is given less moral consideration than others or treated worse than others for an unjustified reason.1 There is discrimination against certain human beings based on their sex, skin color, sexual preference, and for many other reasons.
+In the world in which we live, there is much discrimination, of many different types.
+Speciesism is a form of discrimination.
+Discrimination occurs when someone is given less moral consideration than others or treated worse for an unjustified reason.1 There is discrimination against certain human beings based on their sex, skin color, sexual preference, and for many other reasons.

 Those who are discriminated against are often exploited.
 It is possible to discriminate against others but still treat them well.
 However, it is discrimination to treat someone less well than we treat others for arbitrary, and therefore unjust, reasons, such as skin color or sex.

-Speciesist discrimination is so commonplace that most people don’t think to question it except in cases where the type or degree of discrimination is unusual.
-As a result humans exploit nonhuman animals in the course of everyday life, using them as resources.
+Speciesism is so commonplace that most people don’t think to question it except in cases where the type or degree of discrimination is unusual in their culture.
+As a result, humans exploit nonhuman animals in the course of everyday life, using them as resources.
 This happens in a variety of ways.
 Nonhuman animals are consumed as food, used for clothing, tormented and killed for entertainment, exploited for work, and raised and killed so their body parts can be used as raw materials in cosmetics and other consumer products.
 They are, essentially, slaves.

 There are others who treat animals with some respect, but still discriminate against them and arbitrarily treat them worse because they are not members of the human species.
 The same thing can be seen in racist attitudes: one can be against human slavery but still be racist.3

-It’s generally thought that only human beings deserve full moral consideration.
+It’s generally thought that only human beings deserve full moral consideration, which amounts to speciesism.
 Often, it is considered acceptable to harm an animal if it will bring some benefit to humans – no matter how small.
 And even though it’s considered a good thing to help humans who need help, when a nonhuman animal needs help they are often left to their fate.
 This happens in particular in the case of nonhuman animals living in nature.

 One does not have to hate or want to harm someone in order to discriminate against them, nor is it necessary to have a sadistic character.4 Discrimination against nonhuman animals is simply a matter of not giving importance to the harms or benefits that may come to them as a consequence of our behavior towards them, when we would take such harms and benefits towards humans into consideration.
 Additionally, certain animals are discriminated against not in comparison to human beings, but in comparison to other nonhuman animals.
 For example, one can have more respect for dogs than pigs, or for mammals than other animals, even in situations where the less respected animals will be harmed as a result.
 For example, one can reject the use of dogs and cats for food (an acceptable practice in some countries) but accept the consumption of, say, chickens and fishes.5 This is also a form of speciesist discrimination, since all sentient animals have an interest in not being harmed regardless of the species to which they belong.